 Here are some of our favourite eLearning sites:

 Blogs may feel slightly 2009 but are a valuable source of learning.
-69% of people in our survey used them as a source to increase their skills and knowledge for thie job.
+69% of people in our survey used them as a source to increase their skills and knowledge for the job.
 Bloggers are keen to share their knowledge and recommend resources.
-Here are a few examples:

 Learning through pictures and videos can be an effective way to build understanding about a subject.
 This form of learning can take a number of forms from passively watching videos on sites such as YouTube or Vimeo to partaking in two-way conversations through Skype or as part of a Webinar.
 The KnowHow NonProfit study zone makes a wide use of video to get across its training material.